DevSecOps vs DevOps: 7 Key Differences

 AI is responsible for automated security checks for DevSecOps.
 Automating security integrates it seamlessly into every process of DevSecOps.
 Security is the top priority and the responsibility of security lies with all teams.

-DevSecOps always sees through the lens of security.
+DevSecOps always sees through the lens of application security first.
 Nothing can be done until all points of the application are secure.
 This lens causes all teams to have a singular focus.

 1. Management